-The objectives of the Black Mamba project are not only the protection of rhinos through boots on the ground but also through being a role model in their communities.
+The objectives of the Black Mambas project are not only the protection of rhinos through boots on the ground but also through being a role model in their communities.
 These 23 young rangers and 7 Environmental Monitors want their communities to understand that the benefits are greater through rhino conservation rather than poaching, addressing the social and moral decay that is a product of the rhino poaching within their communities.

 They also operate in the surrounding areas where HERD and the Jabulani Elephants are located.
 Early detection and rapid response is very important to prevent poachers of doing harm to elephants and wildlife.
 Anti-poaching units are the first line of defence providing boots on the ground and are responsible for the early detection of poaching insurgents through monitoring and surveillance during their daily patrols.

 Whilst their Rangers salaries are subsidised by the Department of Environment, Forestry and Fisheries through the Environmental Monitor Program, Transfrontier Africa NPC are responsible for all other costs such as training, uniforms, equipment, food, vehicles, fuel and other daily operational expenses associated with the Black Mamba APU.

 Visit the Black Mambas website for more information.